Privacy Policy

 Product data

-Accounts, classes, essays, annotations, grading records, and support submissions
+Accounts, classes, essays, annotations, grading records, external-provider data where connected, and support submissions

 School review